-Many people are touting nuclear as the ultimate solution to the world’s energy problems.
-But why do they always seem to conveniently forget the technology’s flaws?
+People are touting nuclear as the solution to the world’s energy problems.
+But they conveniently forget the technology’s flaws.

 First of all, let me get one important thing clear: I’m not going to pretend I’m an expert on this fairly complicated subject.
 But it really doesn’t feel like you need to be one to see some of the issues with nuclear being portrayed as a massive silver bullet.

 We have a problem that needs to be solved: The world’s energy usage is ridiculously high - and increasing.
 As poor countries climb out of property, their energy usage goes up.
 For many of these countries, the main source of energy is coal.
 In fact, many countries built coal plants like mad in the beginning of the 21st century.

 Unfortunately, coal is bad for everyone, and so we need to find less lethal alternatives to stay alive.

 I like renewable energy sources a lot - I’ve already declared my love for the sun.

 Unfortunately, renewable energy isn’t without flaws.
 One major challenge is that they are dependent on the weather.
 The sun, wind, and water keeps them running.
 During the night, solar is useless.
 On calm days, wind power is futile.
 And without running water, hydropower is worthless.

 The good news is that it’s always sunny, windy, or raining somewhere on Earth.
 There’s already a global energy market, where electricity produced in one country is sold to another country.
 With a little bit of global corporation, and some very long power lines, it should be possible to solve this issue.
 Not enough energy being produced in Asia at the moment?
 Not a problem, the Saharan solar park has a lot of leftover juice.
 I’m aware that this is a highly naive approach since it assumes that everyone actually collaborate to solve the issue.
 But the energy crisis is not a local challenge, it’s a global challenge.